Lagueria Davis

 Lagueria Davis is an American film director, writer and producer.
-She is best known for her work on the films Light in Dark Places and 1 in 3.
+She is best known for her work on the films Light in Dark Places, 1 in 3, and Black Barbie: A Documentary, winner of two Daytime Emmy Awards.

 Career

 Davis holds a BFA in Media Art from the University of Oklahoma.
 Remember Me a pilot she wrote was a 2016 WeScreenplay TV competition semi-finalist.
 Maid of Dishonor a feature she co-wrote was a Nicholls Fellowship Quarter-Finalist in 2016.
 Her short film, Light in Dark Places, won best short film at the 2019 ClexaCon Film Festival.

-Recently, she was selected as a 2019 BAVC Media Maker Fellow with her project, Black Barbie: A Documentary.
+Davis was selected as a 2019 BAVC Media Maker Fellow with her project, Black Barbie: A Documentary.
+In 2025, the film won Daytime Emmy Awards for Outstanding Arts and Popular Culture Program and Outstanding Writing Team for a Daytime Non-Fiction Program.

 She is a board member of the Alliance of Women Directors.